Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### How is management external to the Scrum Team involved in the Daily Scrum?

 - [ ] The Scrum Master speaks on their behalf.
-- [x] The Development Team self-manages and is the only management required at the Daily Scrum.
+- [x] The Scrum Team self-manages and is the only management required at the Daily Scrum.
 - [ ] Management gives an update at the start of each Daily Scrum.
 - [ ] The Product Owner represents their opinions.